NaturalHistoryMuseum/scratchpads2-docker/README.md

 -----

 If you want to work with the development versions of these images you'll have to build them.
-You can do this by running `./build.sh`, which creates the following local images:
+You can do this by running `./build.sh`, which creates three images with the following tags:

- - sp2: the apache server
+ - `naturalhistorymuseum/scratchpad`: the apache server
- - sp2-mysql: the mysql server
+ - `naturalhistorymuseum/scratchpad-mysql`: the mysql server
- - sp2-solr: the solr server
+ - `naturalhistorymuseum/scratchpad-solr`: the solr server

+In addition to these tags,  The `scratchpad` image is tagged with the scratchpads source code version and release date:

+ - `naturalhistorymuseum/scratchpad:2.x.x`
+ - `naturalhistorymuseum/scratchpad:2.x.x-YYYY-MM-DD`

+The mysql and solr images are also tagged with the release date:

+ - `naturalhistorymuseum/scratchpad-mysql:YYYY-MM-DD`
+ - `naturalhistorymuseum/scratchpad-solr:YYYY-MM-DD`

 Usage
 -----